 The Commission collaborates with organisations including Consumers of Mental Health WA, Carers WA, Helping Minds, Mental Health Matters 2, Peer Based Harm Reduction WA (formerly known as WASUA), Health Consumers Council WA and Western Australian Network of Alcohol and other Drug Agencies in the development of policy and best practice.
-The Commission is currently developing a Statewide Consumer, Family and Carer Engagement Framework with key stakeholders with that that will outline best practice principles and practices in relation to consumer, family and carer involvement in the mental health and alcohol and other drugs sectors.
+The Commission is currently developing a Statewide Consumer, Family and Carer Engagement Framework with key stakeholders that will outline best practice principles and practices in relation to consumer, family and carer involvement in the mental health and alcohol and other drugs sectors.

 National Mental Health Consumer and Carer Forum Representation